jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ```

 We create the `Engine` with the `create_engine()` method.
 Here, we have passed in a `URL` object to `create_engine()`, which includes all the necessary information required to connect to a database:

-- Type of database, represented by `postgresql`.
+1. Type of database, represented by `postgresql`.
-    - This instructs SQLAlchemy to use the PostgreSQL [**dialect**](https://docs.sqlalchemy.org/en/20/glossary.html#term-dialect), which is a system used to communicate with various kinds of databases and their respective drivers.
+    This instructs SQLAlchemy to use the PostgreSQL [**dialect**](https://docs.sqlalchemy.org/en/20/glossary.html#term-dialect), which is a system used to communicate with various kinds of databases and their respective drivers.
-- DBAPI, represented by `psycopg2`.
+2. DBAPI, represented by `psycopg2`.
-    - [**DBAPI**](https://docs.sqlalchemy.org/en/20/glossary.html#term-DBAPI) (Python Database API Specification) is a driver that SQLAlchemy uses to connect to a database.
+    [**DBAPI**](https://docs.sqlalchemy.org/en/20/glossary.html#term-DBAPI) (Python Database API Specification) is a driver that SQLAlchemy uses to connect to a database.
     It's a "low level" API that lets Python talk to the database.
-- Database connection configuration like host, port, database, username, and password.
+3. Database connection configuration like host, port, database, username, and password.

 We've also enabled the `echo` flag, which will log the generated SQL queries by SQLAlchemy.
 We'll display these logs to explain what happens behind the scenes.

 > **Lazy Connecting**
 >
 > When `create_engine()` first returns an `Engine` object, it will not reach out to the database yet.
-It will wait for a task to be performed against the database, such as a SELECT query, and then connect to the database, following the [lazy initialization](https://en.wikipedia.org/wiki/Lazy_initialization) design pattern.
+> It will wait for a task to be performed against the database, such as a SELECT query, and then connect to the database, following the [lazy initialization](https://en.wikipedia.org/wiki/Lazy_initialization) design pattern.

 ## Connection

 Once our `Engine` object is ready, it will be used to connect to the database by providing a unit of connectivity called the [`Connection`](https://docs.sqlalchemy.org/en/20/core/connections.html).

 `Connection` is a proxy object for an actual DBAPI connection, and provides services to execute SQL statements and transaction control, and this is how we'll interact with the database.
 The `Connection` is acquired by `Engine.connect()`.

 We don't want to keep a `Connection` running indefinitely, and thus, the recommended way to use `Connection` is with context managers, which will frame the operations inside into a transaction, and will invoke `Connection.close()` at the end of the block.

 ## Executing Queries

-Here, we see how we can execute queries with SQLAlchemy.
+Now that we understand how to connect to the database, let's look at how to execute queries with SQLAlchemy.
 For now, we'll be using raw SQL.
-Let's update `execute_query()` in `db_accessor.py` to use the `Connection` using a context manager.
+Let's update `execute_query()` in `db_accessor.py` to use the `Connection` context manager:

 ##### marketsvc/db_accessor.py